 The movement has been worked on in the past.
 There are 16 replacement bushings.
 The bushing work looks professional and after a first look perhaps 2 or 3 require replacement though none on the strike side.
 Otherwise, the movement was dirty and had thick black-greenish oil residue on several pivots.
 Not surprising in an antique clock but indicative of some level of wear.
 The mainsprings were dripping with brown oil, but I have seen a lot worse.

 The next step is to service the movement.
-Follow me to Part 2 in four days’ time for disassembly, bushing work, and general cleaning.
+Part 2, in four days’ time will detail disassembly, bushing work, and general cleaning.